SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

      ![status](./images/cc-status.png)

-11. In the overview of your subaccount you can see the Connectore State to the SAP Cloud Platform
+11. In the overview of your subaccount you can see the Connector State to the SAP Cloud Platform

     ![status](./images/cc-status2.png)